 - requests you have created

 - requests you have requested (are the requester for)

 - requests you are asked to score

-Note that you can also view a list of requests on Home/Requests, but you are limited to requests that you created, can approve, or can score.
+Note that you can also view a list of requests on Home/Requests, but you are limited to requests that you created or requested, pending my approval, or can score.
 Note that these results correlate to the out of the box filters (prefaced with a +).

 The Requests List is the starting place for creating requests, as well as approving and scoring requests (provided you have the appropriate permissions).
 You can also create requests from the Card view.
 Depending on your permissions and any filters you are applying, the Requests List can display all or a subset of requests that exist in your system.
 Note that requests titles do not need to be unique.